OpenEdition/bilbo/doc/README_EN.txt

 ------------------------
  File
 ------------------------
-A file calss containing all references in a file Description in doc/documentation/File.html
+A file class containing all references in a file Description in doc/documentation/File.html

 ------------------------
  Extract